james-bowden/james-bowden.github.io/pages/anthology/jb_having_having.md

 but you smiled upon me with such warmth that I knew I was at the last line of the poem.<br/>

 ---
-Here's a link to the poem mentioned at the beginning, Mari Evans' ["Celebration"](https://james-bowden.github.io/pages/poetry/me_celebration).
+Here's a link to the poem mentioned at the beginning, Mari Evans' ["Celebration"](https://james-bowden.github.io/pages/poetry/me_celebration).<br/>

+The upcoming poems will start to focus in on more specific aspects of poetry and its relation to art and sharing.
+The next few are very concretely about loving art, in particular.

 ---
 <p style="text-align: center;"><a href="https://james-bowden.github.io/pages/anthology/ml_having">prev</a> / page 5 / <a href="https://james-bowden.github.io/pages/anthology/jm_how">next</a></p>